deliarico/MTIP/README.md

 # The Multi-connection Tactile Internet Protocol (MTIP)

 The Multi-connection Tactile Internet Protocol (MTIP) is a transport protocol for the remote control of Tactile Internet applications.
-This repository presents MTIP models, API documentation and examples of applications.

-## Models
+This repository presents models, applications and evaluation results of the protocol.
+Each folder has its own README.md with additional information.

-`Models/` presents the models developed for MTIP.
+Below, we give an overview of the protocol and API documentation.

-* Promela models: ``ModelA.pml``, ``ModelB_Losses.pml`` and ``ModelB_NoLoss.pml`` are models developed using the Promela language to check the correctness of the protocol.
-Further information in [DOI: 10.1145/3479242.3487328](https://dl.acm.org/doi/10.1145/3479242.3487328).
+## Overview

-* Uppaal model: ``UppaalModel.pml`` is the model developed in the Uppaal tool to check the performance of the protocol.
-It also presents the results obtained verifying different deadline values and dissimilar sublinks.
+MTIP creates a link between two endpoints (typically a remote device and a controller) that consists of several sublinks.
+Current implementation of MTIP offers a C/C++ API described as follows.

 ## API